A beauty routine can help keep our skin looking healthy

 I have a love-hate relationship with this topic.
 It tends to bring up a lot of controversies, and you’re either on the sun is poison side, or the sunscreen is poison side.
 Well, I’m here to tell you there’s an in-between, or at least to me there is.

-I believe we need the sun, and vitamin D deficiencies are no joke.
+Believe me, vitamin D deficiencies are no joke.
 At the same time, I also think there is such a thing as too much sun.
 A sunburn is never, NEVER good and will not lead to a healthy look for your future skin.

 Many foundations and even moisturizers have built-in sunscreens.
 We also have to be wary of the quality of sunscreen used.
 Some ingredients in your sunscreen are unhealthy to absorb.
 Several chemicals used in sunscreen are hormone disruptors since nanotechnology makes those molecules more readily absorbed into your bloodstream.

 It’s important to find a product that meets your personal standards.
 For my mom and I, we choose products with a low rating on the EWG’s SkinDeep® scale.
 We spend a tremendous amount of time researching and studying ingredients so that we can use the safest products possible.
+For wearing under foundation, we choose products with SPF 30.

 There are your steps to a full skincare regimen!
 It seems like a lot at first, but I promise it will get easier.
 Once you find out what your skin needs and start getting your routine down it will be a breeze.
 It will become second nature, and you’ll be saying hello to healthier, happy skin.